How to Find, Count & Fill Missing Values in Excel

 Read More: How to Count Missing Values in Excel

-Presume, you have a dataset as follows that represents some city’s total sales.
-But some cities’ total sales value is missing.
+Assume you have a dataset that represents some city’s total sales.
+However, some cities’ total sales value is missing.
 So now, we want to fill those missing values with trending values using Excel’s built-in Fill Series feature.

 Dataset representing some city’s total sales